kawanet/msgpack-lite/README.md

 The msgpack-lite is the fastest module on both encoding and decoding operations compared to the other pure JavaScript msgpack-* modules.
-It's even 12% faster than node-gyp backed msgpack module on encoding!
+It's even 12% faster than C++ node-gyp backed msgpack module on encoding!

 ### MessagePack Mapping Table